Our action as a Council

 Each year South Kesteven District Council publishes a dashboard showing our carbon emissions for that 12 month period, which includes the use of gas and electricity, emissions from the vehicle fleet and operation of our Leisure Centres.

-A significant reduction of over 45% from the baseline has been seen in the carbon emissions associated with electricity use in the Council's buildings.
-This can be attributed to both a reduction in total kilowatt hours (kWh) of energy consumed, as well as the national supply of electricity continuing to decarbonise as more renewable sources of energy contribute.
+A significant reduction of over 55% from the baseline has been seen in the carbon emissions associated with electricity use in the Council's buildings.
+This can be attributed to a reduction in total kilowatt hours (kWh) of energy consumed across all Council occupied assets, as well as the continued decarbonisation of the electricity grid at a national level, thanks to increased contribution from renewable electricity generation.
 The Council has a current contract for green electricity.
 This means that the electricity the Council receives is generated by either wind, wave or solar generation sources.

 A reduction is also reported for gas used in Council buildings.
-Over the past year alone, the amount of carbon associated with gas consumption decreased by 85 tonnes since 2022/23, factoring an 8.84% reduction from the 2018/19 baseline.
+Over the past year alone, the amount of carbon associated with gas consumption decreased by 76 tonnes since 2023/24, factoring a total 15.43% reduction from the 2018/19 baseline.

-Whilst the collective gas and electric consumption of the leisure centres has risen slightly since the last reporting year, marginal fluctuations are to be expected due to the operational nature of the facilities.
+The collective emissions associated with the gas and electric consumption of the leisure centres has decreased by 199 tonnes since the last reporting year, a decrease of 46.75% from the baseline.

 Our Progress Last Year